sophxine/evocellularautomata/README.md

 # **How it works**

 This evolutionary cellular automata works by randomly selecting one of the parent cells that made the cell, and the offspring inherits its rules with a chance of mutating it by 1 value.

 The colors is determined after the birth rules, the lighter it is the higher the rule value is.
-(I don't know exactly how it works)
+(I don't know exactly how it works.)

 # **Bugs and other issues**